Paddack sprains ankle but streaking Padres stop Giants, 6-1

 Paddack went two innings before exiting with a sprained right ankle.
 He allowed one run and one hit, striking out four.

+Paddack was hurt either warming up before the game or in the first inning when dragging his foot while completing his delivery.
+Trainers taped his ankle after the first, but the discomfort remained.

-It was not immediately clear how Paddack got hurt.
-His departure came after he fanned Evan Longoria and Brandon Crawford to end the second.
-X-rays were negative and Paddack is day to day, the Padres said.
+Prior to his departure, Paddack fanned Evan Longoria and Brandon Crawford to end the second.

+X-rays were negative and Tingler said there wasn’t any ligament damage.
+Paddack is day to day.

+“It’s a shame because I thought the way he threw the ball in the first that he was onto something special,″ Tingler said.
+“But he went out for the second and obviously it wasn’t getting any better.
+Hopefully we caught a break by catching it early.″

 There was nothing wrong with San Diego’s bullpen.
 Adrian Morejon (2-0), Craig Stammen, Matt Strahm, Pierce Johnson, Emilio Pagán and Dan Altavilla quieted the Giants to secure the Padres’ 18th victory in their last 23 games.